- 1. Learn About Your Real Estate Agent to Build Trust

 - Any properties you have in mind or the ideal property

 These factors can help develop a framework for the agents so they can give you the best options possible.
-If an agent begins suggesting properties right off the bat without knowing what you need or want is a major red flag.
+If an agent begins suggesting properties right off the bat without knowing what you need or want – that is a major red flag.
 They most likely have an ulterior motive to sell that property.

 Discussing the Pros & Cons

 As a buyer, you shouldn’t label a realtor as deceitful just because they didn’t market that the house gets extremely hot in the summer or has plumbing issues.
+They may still be a good agent, they just weren’t made aware of everything.

 Common Lies Unethical Agents Tell